zkLinkProtocol/nova-point-v2/src/adapters/README.md

 | poolAddress  | Each pool’s contract address                                                                           | 0xE8a8f1D76625B03b787F6ED17bD746e0515F3aEf | Yes      |
 | balance      | Refer to [TVL_u](#tvl_u-example) & [Important Note](#important-notes), should be raw data, eg: 0.1 ETH | 100000000000000000                         | Yes      |
 | symbol       | token symbol                                                                                           | WETH                                       | No       |

-**Important Note:**

-For **TVL point calculation**, we take into consideration the balance of tokens locked in the contracts in every 8 hour snapshot.
-This means that the subgraph should listen for events where the user's percentage share in the contract changes, such as Transfer, Mint, Stake, Deposit, etc.

-**Illustrated examples of balance calculation on Nova**

-> The calculation formula is always the percentage multiplied by the pool's TVL.

-_**Case 1:**_

-Imagine that user A (A) deposits 500 ETH/USDC into the ETH/USDC pool and receive 500 stETH.
-Then, user B (B) comes in and borrow the 100 ETH/USDC out of the 500 ETH/USDC.
-Due to the decrease in the contract's TVL, A will only receive points for the 400 stETH owned. **The Formula**: For A `TVL_u = percentage * poolTVL = 100% * 400 = 400ETH`

-In conclusion, the points are calculated based on the pool's TVL.
-Then, we will calculate the % of tokens owned by A.

-_**Case 2:**_

-Imagine that A & B each locks up 100 USDC in the pool.
-The contract has a total of 200 USDC locked up, then tA and B each occupy 50% of the TVL in the contract.

-- Case 2-1: If A withdraws all staked USDC, then A's balance will be 0, B occupies 100% of the TVL in the contract. contract TVL is 100 USDC. **The Formula**: For A is 0; For B `TVL_u = percentage * poolTVL = 100% * 100 = 100ETH`

-- Case 2-2: If a new user, C comes in and borrows 100 USDC, then the assets which are locked up by the contract will be left with only 100 USDC.
-This means that A and B each now owns 50% of total asset balance in the contract.
-A & B's final balance will be 50 USDC each in this case. **The Formula**: `TVL_u = percentage * poolTVL = 50% * 100 = 50ETH`

 ## Testing & Validation